 Hunters will notice there are archery and general seasons offered concurrently.
 While mixed-weapon type hunts are not a normal offering in Arizona, this hunt stratification is offered because of weapon type and access restrictions in the Limited Area compared to the Buffer Area.

 The Camp Navajo Limited Area is off limits to all hunters except when granted permission in writing after verified qualifications as outlined in SECTION 3 PARAGRAPH F above.
 Archery is the only weapon type allowed for hunting in the Limited Area.
-Experience has made it clear that if there are no hunters in the limited area while there is a hunt going on in the Buffer Area, the elk tend to spend the majority of their time in the Limited Area, which limits hunter success.
 Camp Navajo and AZGFD are NOT responsible for the success of your hunt, nor shall they make any accommodations to increase the likelihood of success for your hunt.